 One dictionary defines fascism as, “A system of government that exercises a dictatorship of the extreme right, typically through the merging of state and business leadership, together with belligerent nationalism.”
 The first fascist party was founded by Mussolini in Italy in 1915.
 Its etymology is traced to the Latin word meaning a bundle of rods tied around an axe, an ancient Roman symbol of authority.
-Today, the term, for many, immediately conjures up horrific images of storm troopers.
+Today, the term, for many, immediately conjures up horrific images of stormtroopers.
 But contemporary fascism has undergone a major wardrobe change.
 Could it happen here?
 Some see elements of it now with what is called populism, America First, coupled with a largely imagined past, Make America Great Again.
 The media are denounced as “the enemy of the people,” a phrase Stalin used.
 Critics of the Leader are bullied and insulted.

 Chris Hedges is an award-winning journalist who has reported from war zones around the world.
 Cornel West calls him, “The greatest radical writer and journalist of our generation.”
-He writes a weekly column for Truthdig.com and is a senior fellow at The Nation Institute.
-He is the author of many books including War Is a Force that Gives Us Meaning, Empire of Illusion, Death of the Liberal Class, The World As It Is, and Wages of Rebellion, Our Class, and The Greatest Evil is War.
+He writes a weekly column for scheerpost.com.
+He is the host of The Chris Hedges Report.
+He is the author of many books including War Is a Force that Gives Us Meaning, Empire of Illusion, Death of the Liberal Class, Wages of Rebellion, Our Class, and The Greatest Evil is War.